lopezdsr/sql-query/hive_metastore.md

 ## Partitioned tables
 {: #partitioned}

 You can manage a table in the catalog that references data organized in multiple partitions on {{site.data.keyword.cos_short}}.
-The naming of the objects must adhere to the Hive-style partitioning naming convention: The object names must include the structure `/columm=value/`.
+The naming of the objects must adhere to the Hive-style partition naming convention: The object names must include the structure `/columm=value/`.
 The `column` must be a column name that is included in the schema definition of the `CREATE TABLE` statement.
 You can also have more than one partitioning columns in the object names, such as `/columm1=value/column2=value/`.

-Following is an example list of object names on {{site.data.keyword.cos_short}} that is partitioned on the `country` column following the Hive-style partitioning naming convention:
+Following is an example list of object names on {{site.data.keyword.cos_short}} that is partitioned on the `country` column following the Hive-style partition naming convention:

 ```
 customers_partitioned.csv/country=Germany/cust-1.csv